isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/skillsfuture-enterprise-credit.md

 ### How it works:

-The SFEC supports programmes under two broad categories:<br><br><ul><li>**Enterprise Transformation**: Programmes that support enterprise transformation</li><li>**Workforce Transformation**: Job redesign initiatives, and curated training programmes by SkillsFuture Singapore and Workforce Singapore, such as training courses aligned to the Skills Framework, Career Conversion Programmes and sector-specific programmes</li></ul>
+The SFEC supports programmes under two broad categories:
+<br><ul><li>**Enterprise Transformation**: Programmes that support enterprise transformation</li><li>**Workforce Transformation**: Job redesign initiatives, and curated training programmes by SkillsFuture Singapore and Workforce Singapore, such as training courses aligned to the Skills Framework, Career Conversion Programmes and sector-specific programmes</li></ul>

 ---